-- 2.5.4 A series of decisions by the courts have made the following principles clear in respect of consultation: - Precisely what is required varies with the individual circumstances, and this applies both to the extent and to the method of consultation. - 2.
+- 2.5.4 A series of decisions by the courts have made the following principles clear in respect of consultation: - 1.
+Precisely what is required varies with the individual circumstances, and this applies both to the extent and to the method of consultation. - 2.
 However, the underlying concept which determines what the law will require in a particular case is always that of fairness.
 The general principles established by the decided cases are that: - a) Consultation must be undertaken when the proposals are still at a formative stage.
-The decision maker must at that stage have an open mind; - b) Consultation must give sufficient details of and reasons for particular proposals to permit the person consulted to give them intelligent consideration and make a meaningful response; - c) The person consulted must also be given adequate time for that consideration and response; and - d) The results of the consultation must be conscientiously taken into account when the final decision is taken. - 2.5.5 The courts have also made it clear that even if an authority is not required by law to undertake consultation on a particular matter, but nevertheless decides to do so, the principles which apply are no different from those which apply where there is a legal duty to consult.
+The decision maker must at that stage have an open mind; - b) Consultation must give sufficient details of and reasons for particular proposals to permit the person consulted to give them intelligent consideration and make a meaningful response; - c) The person consulted must also be given adequate time for that consideration and response; and - d) The results of the consultation must be conscientiously taken into account when the final decision is taken.